With over 500 lawyers we would expect to be able to provide the specialist skill and experience that you need. Browse our lawyers and teams below.

 Send us your enquiry and we will get back to you as soon as possible

 Louis is an associate in our employment team, working across the Norwich and Cambridge offices.
-He talks about his route into law, life as a lawyer with dyslexia, and making the move out of London.
+He talks about his route into law, dealing with dyslexia, and making the move out of London.

 Faced with the impossible question of what to pursue as a career, I finished university and entered the world of marketing communications.